pengyu1608/SystemPipeR/README.md

 Examples of two modes could be seen at https://htmlpreview.github.io/?https://github.com/tgirke/systemPipeR/blob/master/vignettes/systemPipeR.html

 To run rsubread for alignment, theorotically both modes should work.
 However for pair-end data only clusterRun (after installing rsubread command line) works.
-For SE data, the bplapply mode is used.
+For SE data, the bplapply mode could be used.
+For consistency, all the data are analyzed in clusterRun mode via rsubread command line (subread-align Version 1.5.0-p3).

 To submit alignment job, two shell programs could be used: submit_PE_ChIP.sh （for pair-end data）and submit_SE_ChIP.sh (for single-end data).